Apply for a Grant

 The High School Scholarship applications will be awarded based on a combination of the student’s financial need as well as the merit of the student’s work.
 Grant awards are up to $2,500 per year, per student.
 Funding may be used for tuition, books and lab fees, but may not be used for room and board.

 In 2017, The Pokagon Fund will partner with the Michigan Gateway Community Foundation (MGCF) to administer our new online applications for high school and adult scholarships.
 You will note that MGCF uses AwardSpring as their scholarship management platform.
 To apply for a scholarship, you will need to start the process by creating an account with AwardSpring.
+All Scholarship applications are available online from January through March and have a due date of March 31 each year.

 Please be sure to review the document “Navigating AwardSpring: A Guide for Applicants” before establishing your account.
 An MGCF online scholarship administrator will provide further direction if needed at (269) 695-3521, or email email@example.com.